Woodbury, Minnesota: Parks and recreation

-Woodbury contains 45 parks covering approximately 3000 acre and approximately 100 mi of trails.
-The trails, most of which are paved, connect many of the parks.
-Three of the largest parks encircle Colby, Wilmes, and Powers lakes, respectively.
+Woodbury has 63 parks, covering about 3600 acre, and about 180 mi of trails.The trails, most of which are paved, connect many of the parks.
+The parks contain features such as playgrounds, splash pads, a skatepark, a sand volleyball court, and a disc golf course.
+Three of the largest parks encircle Colby, Wilmes, and Powers lakes.
 The indoor Central Park is adjacent to the public library.
-M Health Fairview Sports Center is the primary athletic location, including softball fields, baseball fields, soccer fields, football fields, sand volleyball courts, two indoor ice arenas, and an outdoor ice arena.
+M Health Fairview Sports Center is the primary athletic location, including softball fields, baseball fields, soccer fields, football fields, two indoor ice arenas, and an outdoor ice arena.

 Two golf courses are in the city: Prestwick (privately owned) and Eagle Valley (public).
-There are many local events year-round.
-Woodbury Days is held in Ojibway Park each year.
-It includes a parade, carnival, live music, fireworks, and many booths for the city's shops, churches, and services.
-Woodbury Days is also known for its Taste of Woodbury tent in the parking lot behind Woodbury High School and overlooking the Ojibway Park Band Shell.
-This tent includes many restaurants in the city.

 Government

 Woodbury has a weak-mayor, mayor-council government.
 In presidential election years, Woodbury elects two city council members at large.
 In midterm election years, it elects a mayor and two city council members at large.
 As the city's population has grown, Woodbury has shifted toward the Democratic and Democratic-Farmer-Labor parties, with the city not voting for a Republican in a presidential election since 2004.

 The city council is currently composed of Mayor Anne Burt, Steve Morris, Jennifer Santini, Kim Wilson, and Donna Stafford.